artcuddy/project4-cocktail-nerd/TESTING.md

 ![Social Links](documentation/readme_images/testing/auth/social-links-footer.webp)

 * The All Cocktails Page shows all the cocktail recipes.
-The pagination system is workin, it adds another page when more than 6 cocktails on the page.
+The pagination system is working, it adds another page when more than 6 cocktails on the page.

 ![All Cocktails](documentation/readme_images/screenshots/all-cocktails.webp)